hpyhacking/peatio/README.md

 We advice to use [minimalistic environment](#minimalistic-local-development-environment-with-docker-compose) if you want to develop only Peatio and don't touch processes which interact with other components.

-Otherwise we advice to use [workbench based environment](#local-development-environment-with-workbench)
+Otherwise we advice to use [microkube based environment](#local-development-environment-with-microkube)

 ### Minimalistic local development environment with docker-compose: